-Three Colorado deputies killed in 2018
+Three Colorado deputies killed this year

 Colorado sheriff's deputy becomes third to die in 2018

-An El Paso County Sheriff's deputy has been shot dead, becoming the state's third officer to be killed in the line of duty this year.
+A Colorado sheriff's deputy has been shot dead, becoming the state's third officer to be killed in the line of duty this year.

-Micah Flick, 34, was investigating a report of a stolen car when he was fatally shot.
-Three other officers and a civilian were also injured.
+El Paso County Sheriff deputy Micah Flick, 34, an 11-year veteran of the force, was investigating a report of a stolen car when he was shot.

-Mr Flick died on his 11th anniversary on the job, the sheriff's office said.
+Three other officers and a civilian were injured in the shootout in Colorado Springs.

+The suspect, Manuel Zetina, a 19-year-old resident of the city, also died.

-Governor John Hickenlooper pleaded for an end to violence as hundreds gathered for a police procession on Monday.
+Governor John Hickenlooper pleaded for an end to violence in a statement.

-"With the recent loss of now three deputies and many others injured, there's no denying the grave impact this sequence of shootings is having on our state," Mr Hickenlooper said in a statement.
+"With the recent loss of now three deputies and many others injured, there's no denying the grave impact this sequence of shootings is having on our state," he said.

-He also asked citizens to pray for Mr Flick's family and those who were injured, adding: "we must also come together to say enough is enough".
+He also asked citizens to pray for Mr Flick's family and those who were injured, adding: "We must also come together to say enough is enough."

-Officers were responding to a report of motor vehicle theft when they encountered a suspect and a struggle ensued, Colorado Springs Police Chief Pete Carey said during a news conference.
+Officers were responding to a report of motor vehicle theft when they encountered a suspect and a struggle ensued, Colorado Springs Police Chief Pete Carey told a news conference.

 Police say gunfire broke out around 16:00 local time in a residential area of Colorado Springs, about 70 miles (110km) south of Denver.

-The suspect, an unidentified adult male, was also killed.
-Two other officers were also struck and are currently in hospital.
+A man who was passing by was also shot and was undergoing hospital treatment.

-Mr Flick, who leaves behind a wife and 7-year-old twins, is the third officer in only five weeks to be killed in the state while on duty.
+Mr Flick, who leaves behind a wife and seven-year-old twins, is the third on-duty officer in only five weeks to be killed in Colorado.

+Civilians and officers stood in the freezing cold on Monday night along South Nevada Avenue in Colorado Springs to pay their respects as a procession carried the slain officer to the coroner's office.

 A total of seven officers have been shot in the line of duty in those incidents, according to the Denver Post newspaper.